 d.
 Separate property given to Joint Family Fund- When a member of Hindu Joint Family acquires separate property and gives it to the Joint Family Fund intending to give up all his private rights associated with the self-acquired property, it becomes Joint Family Property.

 2. Self-acquired Property: Self-acquired property is the property that a person acquires with his efforts and money and is not inherited from his forefathers.
 He is the sole owner of the property and has private rights regarding the same.
-Property acquired by gift or will is also considered as self-acquired property.
-In the same manner, property acquired by adverse possession is also considered as self-acquired property.
+Property acquired by gift or will is also considered self-acquired property.
+In the same manner, property acquired by adverse possession is also considered self-acquired property.

 Modes of Partition: